MadisonHuber/scheme-interpreter/README.md

 # scheme-interpreter
-A Scheme interpreter built with functional programming in Racket
+A Scheme interpreter built with functional programming by working through The Little Schemer in Racket